ceciliaamoako/tribute_page/README.md

 # tribute_page
-An website to page tribute to Dr. Tetteh Quarshie
+A website to page tribute to Dr. Tetteh Quarshie